steve1316/granblue-automation-android/README.md

 # Requirements
 1. [Android Device (API 29+ or Android 10+)](https://developer.android.com/about/versions)
    1. APK available to download is for devices that support arm64-v8a ABI.
 For devices that use a different ABI, follow the instructions below on how to build your own APK.
+   2. (Experimental) Tablets supported with minimum 1600 pixel width like the Galaxy Tab S7.
+If oriented portrait, Chrome needs to have Desktop Mode turned off and situated on the left half of the tablet.
+If landscape, Chrome needs to have Desktop Mode turned on and situated on the left half of the tablet.
 2. [Granblue Fantasy account](http://game.granbluefantasy.jp/)
 3. [Twitter Developer account (optional, needed to farm Raids)](https://developer.twitter.com/en)